 I do not label any of the metals that I offer hypoallergenic because, technically, no such thing exists outside of the marketing world – it’s possible for someone to react or develop a sensitivity to anything.
 Because of how common and severe the reaction can be, I will always disclose on my product listings if the metal used contains nickel.

 With that being said, titanium and niobium body jewelry is highly regarded as being a good alternative for those with sensitivities to other metals.

 Now that we have that out of the way, here’s a quick breakdown of each type of metal that I use in my piercing jewelry:

-Sterling Silver: The sterling silver that I use in my work is a high quality alloy of silver, copper and germanium – it’s recycled, made in the USA and nickel free.
+Argentium Sterling Silver: The sterling silver that I use in my work is a high quality alloy of silver, copper and germanium called Argentium silver.
+It’s recycled, made in the USA and nickel free.